Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

 - HTML5
 - CSS3 - Along with using CSS for styling, it has also been used to create a text reveal animation on the homepage.
 It was decided to hide this feature when viewing on mobile as the screen just looked cluttered and hindered site viewing.
-- [Bootstrap Version 3](https://getbootstrap.com/docs/3.3/ "Bootstrap 3 Homepage")  - used for responsive layout and collapsable navbar which uses Boostrap's own Jquery.
+- [Bootstrap Version 3](https://getbootstrap.com/docs/3.3/ "Bootstrap 3 Homepage")  - used for responsive layout and collapsible navbar which uses Boostrap's own Jquery.

 ## Testing & Deployment